Apache Kafka With Spark Streaming: Real-Time Analytics Redefined

 LinkedIn uses Apache Kafka as a central publish-subscribe log for integrating data between applications, stream processing, and Hadoop data ingestion.

 LinkedIn relies heavily on the scalability and reliability of Kafka and a surrounding ecosystem of both open source and internal components.
 A test was conducted where the Kafka cluster was set up on three machines.
 The six drives are directly mounted with no RAID (JBOD style).
-Here are the test results.

 How fast is Kafka?

 Kafka works up to two million writes/sec on three cheap machines.
 This was done using three producers on three different machines, 3x async replication and only one producer/machine because NIC was already saturated.
 It has shown sustained throughput as stored data grows.
-Below is the result which is slightly different test config than 2M writes/sec mentioned above:

 Why is Kafka so fast?